amanfredi/standards-events/CONTRIBUTIONS.md

 ### Who assigns maintainers?

-MAINTAINERS are changed view pull requests and the standard approval process - i.e. create an issue and make a pull request with the chagnes to the MAINTAINERS file.
+MAINTAINERS are changed via pull requests and the standard approval process - i.e. create an issue and make a pull request with the changes to the MAINTAINERS file.

 ### How is this process changed?